 Automatic Annual Increase in Surviving Spouse's Annuity.
 On the January 1 occurring on or immediately after the first anniversary of the deceased employee's death, the surviving spouse's annuity shall be increased by 3% of the amount of annuity payable at the time of the increase.
-On each January 1 thereafter, the annuity shall be increased by an additional 3% of the amount of annuity payable at the time of annuity payable at the time of annuity payable at the time of the increase.
+On each January 1 thereafter, the annuity shall be increased by an additional 3% of the amount of annuity payable at the time of the increase.